 The website of the Giantess is in Icelandic only, but there you can see many photos of the Giantess and see how big she really is in comparison to the small children.

 And don't miss visiting the Reykjanes Geopark, with its many interesting sights.
-I have written about a couple of the sights:

 Have fun in Keflavík :)